-Swedish director Ruben Ostlund returns to Cannes, in competition, with another startling satire on modern society, the moral of which is simplistically: don’t lose your mobile phone.
-Not a very helpful caveat but one that leads to the downfall of the film’s central character, a suave gallery owner who provides the prism through which Ostlund explores the state of Sweden’s art world and, more widely, its sociopolitical and national identity – going forward, as they say.
+Swedish director Ruben Ostlund won the Palme D’Or this year with another startling satire on modern society, the moral of which is simplistically: don’t lose your mobile phone.
+Not a very helpful caveat but one that leads to the downfall of the film’s central character, a suave gallery owner who provides the prism through which Ostlund explores the state of Sweden’s art world and, more widely, its sociopolitical and national identity, going forward – as they say.

-This is a frightening and ambitious thriller not only for its thematic richness but also for its resonant performances and darkly comic moments.
-As in his 2014 hit Force Majeure, Ostlund’s is a tale of guilt and responsibility but also political correctness and freedom of speech in the light of Sweden’s influx of migrants, and all this coalesces to provide a provocative watch but also an nail-bitingly tense one that will possibly leave you shattered, it did me.
+This is a frightening and ambitious thriller not only for its thematic richness but also for its resonant characters, darkly comic moments and relevance to modern life.
+As in his 2014 hit Force Majeure, Ostlund’s is a tale of guilt and responsibility but also political correctness and freedom of speech in the light of Sweden’s influx of migrants, and all this coalesces to provide a provocative watch but also an nail-bitingly tense one that will possibly leave you shattered and shaken, it did me.

 CANNES FILM FESTIVAL 17-28 MAY 2917 | IN COMPETITION